kyungjae-lee/linux-device-drivers/lessons_leanred.md

+## `inode` Object

+* Unix makes a clear distinction between the contents of a file and the information about a file.
+* An `inode` is a VFS data structure (`struct inode`) that holds general information about a file.
+* Whereas VFS `file` data structure (`struct file`) tracks interaction on a file opened by the user process.
+* An `inode` contains all the information needed by the filesystem to handle a file.
+* Each file has its own `inode` object, which the filesystem uses to identify the file.
+* Each `inode` object is associated with an `inode` number, which uniquely identifies the file within the file system.
+* The `inode` object is created and stored in memory when a new file (regular or device) gets created.

+## `file` Object

+* Whenever a file is opened, a file object is created in the kernel space.
+There will be one `file` object for every open regular/device file.
+* A `file` object stores information about the interaction between an open file and a process.
+* This information exists ONLY in kernel memory while the file is open.
+* The contents of a `file` object is NOT written back to disk unlike the case of an `inode`.

 ## Character Driver File Operations Methods

 * VFS `file_operations` structure

   ```c
   /* include/linux/fs.h */

   struct file_operations {
       struct module *owner;
       loff_t (*llseek) (struct file *, loff_t, int);